Tales to Astonish: Science-fiction anthology

-Ant-Man and Giant-Man
+Ant-Man, Giant-Man and the Wasp

-Following his one-shot anthological story in No. 27 (January 1962), scientist Henry Pym returned donning a cybernetic helmet and red costume, and using size-changing technology to debut as the insect-sized hero Ant-Man in No. 35 (September 1962).
+Following his one-shot story in No. 27 (January 1962), Hank Pym became the insect-sized hero Ant-Man in No. 35 (September 1962).
 The series was plotted by Lee and scripted by Lieber, with penciling first by Kirby and later by Heck and others.
 The Wasp was introduced as Ant-Man's costar in issue No. 44 (June 1963).
 Ant-Man and Pym's subsequent iteration, Giant-Man, introduced in No. 49 (November 1963), starred in 10- to 13-page and later 18-page adventures, with the rest of Tales to Astonish devoted to the anthological science fiction and fantasy stories the comic normally ran.
 Aside from Lee and Lieber, occasional writers included Ernie Hart, under the pseudonym H. E. Huntley, Leon Lazarus (#64, February 1965) and Al Hartley (#69, the feature's finale, July 1965).
-Artists of the latter part of the run included Ditko, Ayers, and two veterans of the period fans and historians call the Golden Age of comic books, Carl Burgos and Bob Powell.
+Artists of the latter part of the run included Ditko, Ayers, Carl Burgos, and Bob Powell.

 The backup feature "Tales of the Wasp" (#51–56) used the superheroine as a framing device for anthological science-fiction stories, having her relate tales to hospitalized servicemen and the like.
 The Wasp also starred in two subsequent solo backup stories.
 All were scripted and penciled by Lieber.